 Lawrenceville, NJ 08648

-The Hutchins Galleries are located within The Hutchins Center, adjacent to the Gruss Center of Art and Design (GCAD) The main entrance for the Hutchins Galleries is at the rear of the building, and can be accessed during open viewing hours.
+The Galleries can be accessed through the entrance to the Gruss Center for Art and Design (GCAD).
+The main entrance for the Hutchins Galleries is at the rear of the building, and can be accessed during open viewing hours.

 hutchinsgalleries@lawrenceville.org |